 How to get there: Shared taxi’s to the Suusamyr valley are rare.
 It’s better to first take a shared taxi to Kara Balta from where you can find a shared taxi to Suusamyr village.

-Toktogul is a typical Kyrgyz town about 5 hours from Bishkek famous for the Toktogul reservoir.
+Toktogul is a typical Kyrgyz town about 5 hours from Bishkek.
+It’s famous for the Toktogul reservoir.
 The deep blue colours of the water contrast with the red, brown and green mountains in the back.
 The views on this part of the journey never fail to amaze.

 The beautiful surroundings near Toktogul make this a great stop to break the long journey from Bishkek to Osh.
 There a number of friendly accomodation options where you can stay the night.
 From Toktogul town you can organize trekking and horseback trips around the reservoir.